Beam-Connectivity/beam-connectivity.github.io/index.md

 ---
-title: Welcome to Beam Connectivity Dev Site
 layout: default
 ---

-Hello 👋🏼
+We are the Beam Connectivity developers - Hello 👋🏼

-Want to know what we're building?
-Our main platform is called CVaaS - Connected Vehicle as a Service - and it's made up of hardware and software that runs on a vehicle, a cloud platform on AWS, and some mobile apps.
+We are building a platform is called CVaaS - Connected Vehicle as a Service - and it's made up of hardware and software that runs on a vehicle, a cloud platform on AWS, and some mobile apps.
+Our platform architecture (and org architecture!) is focussed on three pillars:

+1. **Highly Performant** - Minimising the latency between vehicle<>cloud<>app, which in turn supercharges the User Experience.
+2. **Highly Secure** - Cyber security has never been more important and all indications are that the future will be even more hostile.
+3. **Highly Flexible** - Much like our team, our platform majors on rapid integration into a variety of vehicles and backoffice IT systems.

 We supply the complete, end-to-end platform so we can optimse the performance and security of the whole system rather than being locked into an API that we can't change.
 If you want to understand more about our platform, check out our main website at [https://beamconnectivity.com](https://beamconnectivity.com).

-This site is all about our Beam Team developers - our high performance, cross-functional team of embedded, cloud and mobile engineers.
+This site is all about our Beam Team developers - our high performance, cross-functional team of hardware, embedded, cloud and mobile engineers.

-# Why work at Beam?
+# Why work at Beam? <a name="why-beam"></a>

-Founded in early 2020, we are sustainably growing the team.
-Working with us offers a host of benefits, including:
+Founded in early 2020, we are sustainably growing the team to match our new customer commitments.

 🚗 We work at the cutting edge of automotive & mobility technology - Connected cars, EVs, eBikes, cyber security